 And hey he promised to teach us all things.

-So, if he wants you to keep the Sabbath, and worship on Saturday in a certain church, He will be gently leading you by faith in that direction.
+So, if he wants you individually or as his qahal, his called our ones, to keep the Sabbath and or worship as a community on Saturday, He will be gently leading you by grace and faith in that direction.

 To a healthy place, full of all manner of salvation.